 An Outlook of the Autonomous Driving Industry

 Before buying any stocks, it is crucial to consider the industry outlook.
-An essential part of any investment is determining the potential for a profitable return on our investment (ROI).
+Determining the potential for a profitable return on investment (ROI) is an essential part of any investment.
 There is a lot to consider when it comes to the autonomous car sector.

 1. Growth Potential

-First and foremost, this is a booming industry that is red hot at the moment.
-It is absolutely worthy of your attention.
-The automobile industry is going through a massive evolution, kickstarted several years ago by the electric vehicle movement.
+First and foremost, this is a booming industry that is red hot and worthy of your attention.
+The automobile industry is going through a massive evolution, kicked off several years ago by the electric vehicle movement.

 Autonomous cars would change the future of transportation on an even grander scale.
-This could range from the way people commute, to ride-sharing, to the transport of goods.
+This could range from how people commute to ride-sharing to transporting goods.
 The growth potential is both exciting and extensive.

 The technology involved in autonomous vehicles is also in high demand in ways that extend beyond just cars to other modes of transportation.